zioCristia/energy-saver-ha-automations/README.md

 ```

 ### Ac power off
-This automation just shut off all the three ac units and it's triggered by the same input_boolean of above, when change the state from on to off.
-As in the previous automation in this way I can either turn on all by clicking in a button or let an automation do it.
+This automation just shuts off all the three ac units and it's triggered by the same input_boolean as above, when change the state from on to off.
+As in the previous automation, in this way I can either turn on all by clicking on a button or let an automation do it.

 Here is the complete YAML code:
 ```